ProspectOne/flexbalancer-js-docs/docs/Advanced-Use-Cases.md

 };
 ```

-* **configuration** - here you define a `configuration` object, it can define providers with some properties, useful sets of data, default properties etc. For example:
+* **configuration** - here you place a `configuration` object, it can define providers with some properties, useful sets of data, default properties etc. For example:
 ```typescript
 const configuration = {
     providers: [